What foods might be particularly good or bad for a child with ADHD?

 |Inattention symptoms||Hyperactive symptoms

-|Not listening to or following instructions properly||Running or climbing when and where they shouldn’t||Unable to wait for their turn or in queues|
+|Not listening to or following instructions properly||Running or climbing when and where they shouldn’t||Interrupting others|

-|Not finishing things – being distracted easily||Unable to stay sitting down or to play quietly||Answering questions before they have been fully asked|
+|Not finishing things – being distracted easily||Unable to stay sitting down or to play quietly||Unable to wait for their turn or in queues|

 Other symptoms common in children with ADHD include:

-Compared to people of the same age, people with ADHD may show differences in the parts of their brains that deal with controlling impulses and focusing attention.
+If your child has ADHD, he or she may have differences in the parts of their brain that deal with controlling impulses and focusing attention.

 The exact treatments used will depend on what your child needs and how he or she responds.
 Your child may need to try several treatments before finding one that works.